berachele/web-homework/README.md

   * Added a user experience that showcases my abilities on the front end such as better navigation and improved styling using `emotion-js`.

 ## Project Setup

-**Node** version **11.15.0** is the version required for yarn start to successfully compile localhost.
+install dependencies in root folder cd into `/webapp` file, and install dependencies **Node** version **11.15.0** is the version required for yarn start to successfully compile localhost.
 To change Node version, install **Node Version Manager** (`nvm`) by running these commands:
  * `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash`
  * `export NVM_DIR="$HOME/.nvm"` `[ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"`